9to5: National Secretaries Day

 The 9to5 movement was instrumental in addressing the grievances of women and their relationships with their male counterparts in the workplace.
 National Secretaries Day was a topic brought up in their movement because it was a day for male bosses to take their female secretaries out for the day.
 The women would be given roses by their bosses as well as a meal.
 The male interpretation of this day was that bosses were adequately recognizing their secretaries.
 On the contrary, female secretaries felt as though they were treated adequately for one day, but the rest of their working hours consisted of unfair and inappropriate boss and secretary relationships.
 The members of 9to5 eventually coined phrases such as "raises not roses" in order to combat National Secretaries Day and create a call to action.

 Development and Influence

 In 1977, 9to5 Boston merged with Cleveland Women Working (est. 1975 primarily by Helen Williams) to create the Cleveland-based Working Women Organizing Project.
-Based in Cleveland from 1977–1993, the national organization was a coalition of like-minded associations and was headed by Karen Nussbaum, one of Boston 9to5's founders.
+Based in Cleveland from 1977 to 1993, the national organization was a coalition of like-minded associations and was headed by Karen Nussbaum, one of Boston 9to5's founders.
 Nussbaum was the executive director of 9to5 while also being the president of Local 925 until 1993.
 Nussbaum's involvement in the organization began with her friend Ellen Cassedy, whom she met at Harvard University, while they were working as secretaries.
 Together, they founded the Boston 9to5 after several years of recruitment and the formation of smaller like-minded groups.